Philosophy and Humor

 MBV Meaning, Being, Value

-We human beings have learned to think of ourselves as animals, and to think of our pets, laboratory subjects, wild animals and those we slaughter for meat as “other animals.”
+We human beings have learned to think of ourselves as animals, and to think of our pets, laboratory subjects, inhabitants of the wild and those we slaughter for meat as “other animals.”
 Yet the lives of these other animals remain profoundly mysterious to us.
 Can we understand their thoughts, desires and lives?
 What do we owe them by way of justice, love or sympathy?
 How does the struggle for animal liberation intersect with questions of race, gender, class and disability?
-How might our understanding of ourselves be transformed by the thought that we are animals, too?
-In this course, we will approach these questions through a wide variety of sources, including the philosophy of Peter Singer and Cora Diamond and the fiction of J. M. Coetzee and Margaret Atwood.
+How might our understanding of ourselves be transformed by the thought that we are animals too?
+In this course, we will approach these questions in dialogue with a wide variety of sources, including the philosophy of Peter Singer and the fiction of Margaret Atwood.

 Professor: